Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Experimental Results

-Normalized Mutual Information (NMI) \cite{vinh2010information} and Adjusted Rand Index (ARI) \cite{hubert1985comparing} are two popular validity indices used to judge the merit of the clustering algorithms.
-When the true class labels are known, NMI and ARI provide measures of the similarity between the cluster partition obtained by a clustering technique and the true class labels.
-Therefore, high values of NMI or ARI are thought to indicate better clusterings.
+Adjusted Rand Index (ARI) \cite{hubert1985comparing} is a popular validity index used to judge the merit of the clustering algorithms.
+When the true class labels are known, ARI provides a measure of the similarity between the cluster partition obtained by a clustering technique and the true class labels.
+Therefore, a high value of ARI is thought to indicate better clusterings.
 But, the class labels may not always be in keeping with the natural cluster structure of the dataset.
-In such cases, good clusterings are likely to achieve lower values of these indices compared to possibly erroneous partitions (which are more akin to the class labels).
+In such cases, good clusterings are likely to achieve lower values of these indexes compared to possibly erroneous partitions (which are more akin to the class labels).
 However, the purpose of our experiments is to find out how close the clusterings obtained by the proposed methods (and the contending techniques) are to the clusterings obtained by the standard algorithms (k-means algorithm and HAC algorithm); the proposed methods (and its contenders) being run on the datasets with missingness, while the standard methods are run on corresponding fully observed datasets.
-Hence, the clusterings obtained by the standard algorithms are used as the ground-truths using which the NMI and ARI values are calculated for the proposed methods (and their contenders).
-Two indices are used instead of a single one to compensate for certain biases that the individual indices may have.
+Hence, the clusterings obtained by the standard algorithms are used as the ground-truths using which the ARI values are calculated for the proposed methods (and their contenders).
 The performances of ZI, MI, kNNI (with $k \in \{3,5,10,20\}$) and SVDI (using the most significant 10\% of the eigenvectors) are used for comparison with the proposed methods.
 The variant of MI that we impute with for these experiments differs from the traditional technique in that we use the average of the averages for individual classes, instead of the overall average.
 This is done to minimize the effects of severe class imbalances that may exist in the datasets.
-We also conduct the Wilcoxon's rank sum test \cite{garcia2010wilcxn} to evaluate the statistical significance of the observed results.
+We also conduct the Wilcoxon's signed rank test \cite{wilcoxon1945individual} to evaluate the statistical significance of the observed results.